 Nancy Nolan-Jones began recording her family’s stories more than twenty years ago, long before she knew becoming an Oral Historian was her life’s purpose.
 While serving as the Executive Director of the African American Museum in Cleveland, she started recording the oral narratives of others.
 She has been instrumental in developing several narrative collections, including “Reflections of Black Life in Greater Cleveland, 1920 to Present.”
 Currently, Nolan-Jones is honored to serve as a Community Researcher for the Voicing and Action Project because she believes in the power of how our stories connect us and help build the community.

-Jeannie Joy has worked both locally and nationally as a marketing consultant, counseling business owners on marketing strategies and ways to improve company profits.
+Lady Red Joy has worked both locally and nationally as a marketing consultant, counseling business owners on marketing strategies and ways to improve company profits.
 She received her degree in Marketing from DeKalb Technical College in Clarkston, Georgia, and has marketed her own book titled Experience Joy Cliché.
 Currently, she is working on several projects for local businesses, as well as her role as a Community Researcher for the Voicing and Action Project.
-Jeannie Joy’s interest in the rich history of East Cleveland centers around her passion to learn about the lives of the city’s residents.
+Joy’s interest in the rich history of East Cleveland centers around her passion to learn about the lives of the city’s residents.

 Brandon L. King